aliasgar1978/pyVig/docs/u_doc/excel_making.rst

 =====================================

-* There is a requirement of having a database in Excel format, which will be used to generate the visio drawing.
+* There is a requirement of having a Excel database in appropriate format to generate visio drawing.
-* For network drawings, we require two tabs in Excel file.
+* Two tabs in Excel file are mandatory.
 Tab names are to be match exactly as given below.

   #. ``Devices`` This tab defines all images/icons to be placed on the visio page.
   #. ``Cablings`` This tab defines all cabling/connectivity related stuff to be done on placed icons.

+There is a Sample Excel given at end of this page.
+Download and modify it as your requirement.

+Read Below to understand it.

 -----